sbartek/questionnaire/README.md

 ## Today

-* Split spec into separated files
+* Reorganizes directory structure of classes into one similar to rails

 ## Next